dart-lang/site-www/src/_guides/libraries/_dart-html-tour.md

-This \<a\> tag specifies an element with an `href` attribute and a text node (accessible via a `text` property) that contains the string “linktext”.
+This \<a\> tag specifies an element with an `href` attribute and a text node (accessible via a `text` property) that contains the string “link text”.
 To change the URL that the link goes to, you can use AnchorElement’s `href` property:

 <?code-excerpt "html/test/html_test.dart (href)" plaster="none"?>